WhiskerWeirdo/BanterBrain-Buddy/BanterBrain Buddy/README.md

-### v0.1.7-BETA release of BanterBrain Buddy.
+### v1.0.0 release of BanterBrain Buddy.
 Download: https://github.com/WhiskerWeirdo/BanterBrain-Buddy/releases/tag/0.1.4-beta

-**This BETA requires a valid OpenAI ChatGPT API key to operate _or_ a local Ollama installation.**
+**This application requires a valid OpenAI ChatGPT API key to operate _or_ a local Ollama installation.**

-This is a beta, please report all bugs to the discord or here on github.
+Please report all bugs to the discord or here on github.

 ### Requisites to run
 This release depends on .NET Runtime Desktop 8.
 After installation and trying to run BBB you will be asked to download and install this from the Microsoft website if you do not have it installed yet.